BrianSeong99/leo-intro-course/unit-1/3-basic-data-types-and-functions.md

 ## Function Types

 - `transition`: Your code for offchain computation.
+Describe the change of record's states.
 - `finalize`: Your code for onchain computation.
 Will be ran right after the transition function execution offchain.
 When declaring it in Leo program, it must be immediately follow a transition function, and must have the same name.
 - `function`: Helper function, can only be called within transition, finalize, or helper function.
 - `inline`: can only be called within transition, finalize, helper, or inline function.